n-grubb/qm/README.md

 # qm
 A component library for React &amp; Vue.
 Designed to be simple & accessible, with convenient styling defaults

 > This component library is designed for personal use and is very much a work-in-progress.
-The packages are not available yet.
-I plan to continue to contribute to it and get it in a working state as I find time.
+The packages are not publicly available at this time.
+I plan to continue to port components from [Toolbox](https://github.com/n-grubb/toolbox) over here and build out this library as I have time.

 ## Goals
 - **Simply semantic**: Most component libraries are designed to handle every use case (which is great!) but the html output tends to turn into a bowl of <div> soup.
 This component library is different: it is designed to generate semantic html and takes advantage of advanced CSS techniques to keep the markdown lean.